daemoneye/Photography/README.md

 - Minor changes cause a minor version update.
 - When the minor version hits 30, it gets reset to 0 and the major version gets incremented.
 - Major changes, such as a logical change, cause the major version to increment.

+# styles.css
+For now, we just need some formatting for the images.
+Any format changes will be added here.